amyqnguyen/Mood-Tracker/README.md

 - As a user, when I quit the application menu, I want the option to save my current mood to my log.

+<h3> Instructions For the Grader:</h3>

+- In the AM Mood tab, you can generate the first required event by selecting a mood rating on the slider.
+Once you picked a rating, press the Set button to set the mood.
+- You can generate the second required event by using the combobox below and selecting the day you want to set this mood rating to (selected day and rating will be printed below in the text panel).
+- Entering and setting PM mood is the same as AM mood but done is done in the PM Mood tab.
+- You can generate the average mood for the day by using the combobox provided in the Daily Average tab.
+Select the day and the average will be printed out.
+- You can see your current mood ratings in the Week Log tab.
+Select the day using the combobox and the mood log will be printed.
+- You can trigger my audio component by using the Set and Save Mood! buttons in the AM Mood and PM Mood tab.
+- You can save the state of my application by clicking the Save Mood! buttons in the AM Mood and PM Mood tab.
+- You can reload the state of my application by closing the application and reopening it up with the last saved ratings loaded (automatically reloads when you start up the application).